RMHogervorst/blog/content/post/2017-12-08-downloading-multiple-files-and-failing.md

 Enter curl.
 Curl is a library that helps you download stuff, it is used by the httr package and is a wrapper around the c++ package with the same name, *wrapped by Jeroen 'c-plus-plus' Ooms*.

-Since I ran this function a few times I downloaded some of the files, and didn't really want to download every file again, so I also added a check to see if the file wasn't already downloaded^[I thought that was really clever, didn't you?] .
+Since I ran this function a few times I downloaded some of the files, and didn't really want to download every file again, so I also added a check to see if the file wasn't already downloaded[^1] .
 And I wanted it to print to the screen, because I like moving text over the screen when I'm debugging.

 ```r
 download_file <- function(file){